isomerpages/moe-tmjc/_event-highlight-about-us/Term 3.md

 permalink: /event-highlight-about-us/permalink/
 description: ""
 ---
+#### Singapore Future Youths Competition

+The Singapore Future Youths Competition is an annual competition organised to introduce students to public policy and its complexities.
+This year, the theme is “Re-imagining Singapore’s social well-being and inclusivity in 2050” and participants were invited to envision Singapore's social compact in the future.

+Our TMJC students worked with their respective teams from different Colleges.
+We are proud to announce that the 2 teams won Third place and First place respectively.

+* Huay Rui Wen Elyana (23S307) was part of Team 1 who won Third place.
+Her team’s project focussed on the Future of Financial Security for the Elderly.
+* Hou Yuqiu (22S210) was part of Team 2 who won First place.
+Her team’s project focussed on the Future of Social Inclusion and Well-being of Migrant Workers.

+Well done, TMJCians!

 #### Singapore-Industry Scholarship (SgIS) Award Ceremony 2023

 The Singapore-Industry Scholarship (SgIS) Award Ceremony 2023 was held on 17 August 2023 with the Second Minister for Education, Dr Maliki Osman, as the Guest of Honour.